jreed2021/Avian_Influenza/README.md

 │
 ├── Main.py # Main entry point for the program
 │
+├── requirements.txt # Dependencies for the program
+│
-├── Genetic_Analysis/ # Folder for genetic analysis scripts and resources │
+├── Genetic_Analysis/ # Folder for genetic analysis scripts and resources │   │
+│   ├── init.py # Marks this as a Python package
+│
+│   ├── MUSCLE.py # Multiple Sequence Alignment module
+│
 ├── HPAI_maps/ # Folder for HPAI mapping and related functionalities │   │